C06A/HALSpeL/hal-spel/README.md

 The function `halSpeL(...)` expects the Server's entry point URL and optionally values for Content Type and Templated flag.
 It also accepts the `rel` value, which can be used for reporting.

-The returned value accepts the chain method `FETCH` or `CREATE`.
+The returned value accepts the chain methods `FETCH` or `CREATE`.
 Both are similar to corresponding methods of the Resource, but do not expect the first parameter (relation).

 For example: